quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

         the DDR DMA transfers are complete.
         This FW patch has changes to enable sending DDR link down messages only if all the DDR DMA transfers are complete.

+November 06 2012: vijay srinivas : Audio FW ver 05.04.05
+        Bug 59825 - [CTP][MTBF] ANR happens on com.android.soundrecorder:
+        keyDispatchingTimedOut (android.media.MediaRecorder.stop)
+        In this FW, the the FW ,the delay logic is calibrated so that the DMA channels are getting suspending properly when clock switching happens.
+        This FW patch has changes to calibrate the delay values while suspending the DMA channels during clock switching.